Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 needing more support than expected, or different support than what was offered

-For neurodivergent kids and parents especially, growth often shows up in ways that don’t translate neatly into charts or milestones: emotional awareness, self-advocacy, persistence, recovery after overwhelm.
+For neurodivergent kids and parents especially, growth often shows up in ways that don’t translate neatly into charts or milestones: emotional awareness, self-advocacy, persistence, self-discovery, recovery after overwhelm, self-compassion and self-acceptance.

 New Year’s Reflection That Builds Safety for Neurodivergent Families